 Filing a Construction Accident Lawsuit

 In cases where a construction worker has been injured on the job, he or she can file a lawsuit.
 In cases where the worker has died on the job, survivors of the victim can file a wrongful death lawsuit against the defendants.
 It is important to remember that even if the injury victim is partially to blame for the accident, he or she can file a lawsuit against others who also caused the accident.
 California's comparative fault law still allows the plaintiff to recover damages.

-If you or a loved one has been injured in a construction accident, the experienced Los Angeles construction attorneys at Greenberg & Ruby LLP can help you assess your options and protect your legal rights.
+If you or a loved one has been injured in a construction accident, the experienced Los Angeles construction attorneys at Greenberg & Ruby LLP can help you assess your options and protect your legal rights after a work injury.
 We will fight for your rights and help you secure maximum compensation for your losses.
 Call us at (323) 782-0535 to schedule a free consultation and comprehensive case evaluation.